dromara/newcar/README.md

 ---

+## 📢 Announcement

+This project is being refactored and redesign, welcome to here to get our latest news!

 ## 📔 Introduction

 Newcar is a highly configurable and advanced universal engine designed for rapid animation creation.
-It is suitable for a wide range of applications, including video clips, dynamic charts (planned for the future), and even 2D game development (also planned for the future).
+It is suitable for a wide range of applications, including video clips, dynamic charts, and even 2D game development.

 ## 🌟 Features